JingXzzz/IPAU/README.md

-# IIPAU
+# IPAU
-Code for paper: IIPAU: Integration Information of Prototype, Affinity and Uncertainty for Weakly Supervised Semantic Segmentation of Histopathology Image
+Code for paper Maximizing Information for Weakly-Supervised Tissue Segmentation by Integration of Prototype, Affinity and Uncertainty

-Code will come soon
+Code will come soon!